danabananaunu/React-notes-app/README.md

 • Clone the repository from GitHub to your local machine
 • Navigate into the project folder
 • Install dependencies using: npm install
+• Create a productiod like version: npm run build
-• Start the development server: npm run dev
+• Run the code: npm run preview
 • Open the application in the browser using the local development URL provided by Vite